Federation of Rhodesia and Nyasaland: Negotiations

-In November 1950, Jim Griffiths, the Secretary of State for the Colonies, informed the House of Commons that the government has decided that there should be another examination of the possibility of a closer union between the Central African territories, and that a conference of the respective governments and the Central African Council was being arranged for March 1951.
+In November 1950, Jim Griffiths, the Secretary of State for the Colonies, informed the House of Commons that the government had decided that there should be another examination of the possibility of a closer union between the Central African territories, and that a conference of the respective governments and the Central African Council was being arranged for March 1951.
 The conference concluded that there was a need for closer association, pointing to the economic interdependence of the three territories.
 It was argued that individually the territories were vulnerable and would benefit from becoming a single unit with a more broadly based economy.
 It was also said that unification of certain public services would promote greater efficiency.
 It was decided to recommend a federation under which the central government would have certain specific powers, with the residual powers being left with the territorial governments.
 Another conference was held in September 1951 at Victoria Falls, also attended by Griffiths and Patrick Gordon Walker.
 Another two conferences would be held in London in 1952 and 1953 respectively, where the federal structure was prepared in detail.